SpaceX CRS-3: Launch schedule history

 By 4 April 2014, the Eastern Range radars were repaired and back online to support launches, and the CRS-3 launch was slated for no earlier than 14 April 2014 with a backup date of 18 April 2014, contingent upon a United Launch Alliance (ULA) Atlas V flight scheduled for as early as 10 April 2014.
 On 11 April 2014, the International Space Station (ISS) suffered a failure of an external computer known as a Multiplexer/Demultiplexer (MDM), which required a spacewalk on 22 April 2014 to replace in order to restore vital redundancy to the station.
 Despite the challenges, the CRS-3 mission – which could have been impacted by the MDM failure – was still on for 14 April 2014, with ISS berthing scheduled to take place two days later on 16 April 2014.
 However, during the launch attempt on 14 April 2014, a primary helium supply valve used in the stage separation system failed a pre-launch diagnostic test approximately one hour prior to the scheduled launch, so the SpaceX launch manager scrubbed the mission.
 In ground tests following the scrub, the redundant backup helium supply valve tested okay so the mission would likely have succeeded; however, it is SpaceX policy to not launch with any known anomalies.

 The launch was immediately rescheduled for no earlier than the backup date, 18 April 2014.
 That date was confirmed two days later, following replacement of the defective valve, but also noted that weather constraints may prevent the launch on 18 April 2014 from occurring at the instantaneous launch window of 19:25 UTC.
 If that launch had been scrubbed, the next launch window would have been 19 April 2014 at 19:02 UTC.

 On 18 April 2014 at 19:25:21 UTC, the vehicle was successfully launched.
+Hours prior to the launch, a liquid oxygen leak in the ground support equipment was detected; SpaceX engineers applied water from the fire suppression system, which froze on contact with the liquid oxygen and plugged the leak.
+Excess water pooled in the flame trench and dramatically surged upwards as the engines ignited, covering the rocket with grime and soot.
+Despite the unusual event, the rocket was unlikely to have been in any danger.